DroneDB/Registry/README.md

 ## Running Natively

-On the first start `Registry` will create `appsettings.json` file with default values.
+On the first start `Registry` will create an `appsettings.json` file with default values.
 Feel free to modify it to your needs following the [documentation](https://docs.dronedb.app/registry).

 ```bash
 dotnet run --project Registry.Web